Cyborg (DC Comics): The New 52

-Afterward, Cyborg helped newcomer to the group Shazam fit in with the league as the rest set out to find Power Ring's missing accessory which flew off after the death of the former wearer.
-While on monitor duty, he and Shazam experiment with some of his magical powers to aid in finding the ring after joking about having an Xbox in his left shoulder; only for the young ward to conjure up a ping pong table, which they play while having spare time on their hands.
+Afterward, Cyborg helped newcomer to the group Shazam fit in with the league as the rest set out to find Power Ring's missing ring, which flew off after the death of the former wearer.
 Eventually the call goes out and everyone in the league mobilizes to secure the new rampaging Power Ring before the Doom Patrol does.
-After coaxing Shazam into action against Jessica Cruz, Victor moves in to interface with the ring itself, finding out a great deal about the ring of Volthoom and his current host, only to be forcefully thrown out after the ring entity rejects him by causing his systems to short circuit, removing him from the battle.
-He is last seen recovering at S.T.A.R.
-Labs, after Shazam rushed him to the med bay, following the power ring crisis.
-Cyborg wondered what he saw within the ring after his dad warned him interfacing with it again could trap him in it forever.
+After coaxing Shazam into action against Jessica Cruz, Victor moves in to interface with the ring itself, finding out a great deal about the ring of Volthoom and his current host, only to be forcefully thrown out after the ring entity rejects him.